GeorgeStrakhov/soul-candy/be_confused.md

 Embrace confusion.
 All the tensions and possibilities of the world are in it.
 Enjoy the taste of not knowing.

-If you are not confused, suprised or puzzled at least a few times a day, then you are probably missing out on a lot of Universe has to offer.
+If you are not confused, suprised or puzzled at least a few times a day, then you are probably missing out on a lot of what Universe has to offer.

 * * *